bschreck/deep.sh/docs/tutorial.rst

 they may be run in the background.
 However, some aliases may need to be executed on the thread that they were called from.
 This is mostly useful for debuggers and profilers.
-To make an alias run in the foreground, decorate its function with the ``xonsh.tools.unthreadable`` decorator.
+To make an alias run in the foreground, decorate its function with the ``deepsh.tools.unthreadable`` decorator.

 .. code-block:: python

-    from xonsh.tools import unthreadable
+    from deepsh.tools import unthreadable

     @unthreadable
     def _mycmd(args, stdin=None):